-Although the Municipal District of Provost No. 52 is not obligated to prepare a Municipal Development Plan, pursuant to Section 632(2) of the Municipal Government Act, the Council believes that the land base and how it is used is very important to all Municipal residents.
+As per Section 632(1) of the Municipal Government Act, R.S.A.
+2000, c.
+M-26, the Municipal District of Provost No. 52 is obligated to prepare a Municipal Development Plan, Notwithstanding the legislative requirement however, Council believes that the land base and how it is used is very important to all municipal residents.